HackYourFuture/JavaScript1/fundamentals/map_filter.md

 # Map, filter

-The array methods **map()**, **filter()** and **reduce()** are best understood by looking at how they could be implemented if we were to write them ourselves.
+The array methods **map()** and **filter()** are best understood by looking at how they could be implemented if we were to write them ourselves.
 In the next few sections we will present simplified versions of the native implementations.
 We have prefixed the method names with `my` to distinguish them from the built-in versions.

 Each of the three methods use a `for` loop internally.
 You will notice that once you start using these methods the need for `for` loops in your own code is greatly reduced (hurray!).

 ## Array#map()\*

 The **map** method returns a new array where each element of the subject array is transformed by a user-supplied transformation (= _mapping_) function.

 ```js
 Array.prototype.myMap = function (mapFn) {